nickgarza/DE-analysis/allele-specific/ASEluxWorkflow.md

 To install, clone the repo from: <https://github.com/abl0719/ASElux.git> into a directory you wish to work in using CMD ``` git clone https://github.com/abl0719/ASElux.git .```
 To create executable binary file, make sure the GCC compiler is loaded and type ```make``` in the /ASElux directory.

+## Dependencies and Preparation for your data
+As stated above, ASElux is dependent on having a C++ compiler gcc>=5 as well as genotyping data, reference genome, and annotations.
+To move your data from ped to vcf, I recommend using plink command --file --recode.
+I included the script I used for chromosomes 1-22 in the repo <https://github.com/nickgarza/SMC-analysis/tree/master/allele-specific>.
+If your genotyping data is split by chromosomes, I recommend using the bcftools tools command "concat" to coombine the files with proper indexing.
+If you wish to separate the samples/individual genotyping from a pooled set, using ``` bcftools view -s samples pooled.vcf > sample.vcf```.
+Bcftools is most easily downloaded from a package manager like pip or conda through channel "bioconda bcftools".

 ## Sample Run
 A sample can be run by going into the demo folder and running the ```script.sh``` file which should appear as: